 We also investigated how often healthcare professionals access online news or information about developments in healthcare and their medical specialty, to have a better understanding of this hot topic in healthcare.

-See what thousands of healthcare professionals think about the impact of misinformation in the full results below, you can also select your language in the box below.
+See what thousands of healthcare professionals think about the impact of misinformation and reliable media sources in the full results below, you can also select your language in the box below.

 Scroll right to navigate

 How Medical Misinformation on Social Media Can Be Countered or Even Prevented?